VinawoodVinawood *

 Custom and Oversized Sheets

-4 × 10 ft (1220 × 3050 mm).
-Used in tall wall partition cladding, formwork systems for high pours, and architectural applications where minimising horizontal joints matters.
-Available from larger Manila and provincial wholesalers; expect a 10–20% per-sheet premium over standard 4 × 8 and longer lead times.
-Not all retailers stock this format; call ahead.
+The first is 4 × 10 ft (1220 × 3050 mm).
+It comes up on tall wall partition cladding, formwork systems for high pours, and architectural applications where minimising horizontal joints matters.
+Available from larger Manila and provincial wholesalers.
+Expect a 10 to 20% per-sheet premium over standard 4 × 8 and longer lead times.
+Not all retailers stock this format, so call ahead.

-Cut-to-size service.
-Many PH retailers offer cut-to-size services for an additional charge.
+The second is the cut-to-size service that many PH retailers offer for an additional charge.
 The starting sheet is still 4 × 8 (or 4 × 10), and waste from off-cuts is your cost.
-Typical service fee runs ₱50–100 per cut at the major retailers.
-Best option when you need many same-size pieces and don't want to handle full sheets at the project site.
+Typical service fee runs ₱50 to 100 per cut at the major retailers.
+A useful option when you need many same-size pieces and don't want to handle full sheets at the project site.

 Plyboard vs Plywood — Size Differences

-Plyboard (also called blockboard) is a related panel construction — a solid timber-strip core sandwiched between veneer or thin plywood faces.
-Sheet size for plyboard typically matches plywood at 4 × 8 ft (1220 × 2440 mm), but thickness is more limited: plyboard is most commonly stocked at 5/8" (15 mm) and 3/4" (18 mm) only — not in the thinner 1/4" or 1/2" ranges.
+Plyboard (also called blockboard) is a related panel construction.
+It uses a solid timber-strip core sandwiched between veneer or thin plywood faces.
+Sheet size for plyboard typically matches plywood at 4 × 8 ft (1220 × 2440 mm), but thickness is more limited.
+Plyboard is most commonly stocked at 5/8" (15 mm) and 3/4" (18 mm) only, not in the thinner 1/4" or 1/2" ranges.

 How to Convert Sheet Sizes for Material Takeoff